gothub/sandbox/jsonld-notes.md

 ### Context

-The JSON-LD context appears to require that the mapping from JSON names to IRIs is unique, otherwise information is lost in the expand / compact or transformation to Ntriples operations, e.g. the following object
+The JSON-LD API makes it necessary to have unique mapping from JSON names to IRIs, otherwise information could be lost in the expand / compact or transformation to Ntriples operations, e.g. the following object:

 ```
 {